Solar Thermal Systems and the Renewable Heat Incentive

 Are Grants Available?

-The Renewable Heat Incentive is due to launch in Spring 2014 and will provide a tariff for renewable heat technologies such as solar thermal.
+The Renewable Heat Incentive was launched in April 2014 and will provide a tariff for renewable heat technologies such as solar thermal.
 There are incentives available for Solar Photovoltaics via the Feed-In Tariff.

 More about Solar Thermal from Worcester Bosch Greenskies